d4rkeagle65/eagles-chatbot/setup/README.md

 The things in this folder are purely for assisting in setting up the environment so that this can be deployed onto a server.

-You can install and build the database with the below commands:
+You can install and build the database with the below commands, obviously change [password] with a password for the ecb_user:
 ```sh
 sudo apt-get install postgresql
 sudo systemctl enable postgresql